IallyFabiane/IallyFabiane/README.md

 - 👋 Hi, I’m @IallyFabiane
-- 👀 I’m interested in HTML5/CSS3
+- 👀 I’m interested in HTML5/CSS3, Git, Github, Javascript
 - 🌱 I’m currently learning HTML5, CSS3, Git and GitHub
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...